jeff-dh/bscript/README.md

 ### tasks

-_tasks_ are generators -- a superset of functions -- that can be called "like functions".
+_tasks_ are generators -- a superset of functions -- that can be called like functions.
 They are implemented as callable _singeltons_ and update their parameters (local variables inside the generator namespace).
 A `StopIteration` is transformed into a `return` statement like behavior.